AlexDeclino/PhysicsChain/README.md

 On the blueprint you can find a series of editable variables

-You can this bp for any project
+You can use this bp for any project, if u need help or want to attribute the project you can do that --> twitter @gvn908